Skip to main content

 This does not require coding — Views has a user interface to configure which data you want to display and how.
 You can sort and filter the results, choose to show dynamic data via contextual filters in Drupal 8 Views, and so on.

-The Views is built into Drupal and does not require installation, which is among the best Drupal 8 benefits.
+The Views are built into Drupal and does not require installation, which is among the best Drupal 8 benefits.
 However, dealing with Drupal Views requires a profound understanding of Drupal and should be entrusted to a web development team.

 What are relationships in Drupal 8 Views?